Note: This post has been fully updated with what works for SEO writing in 2017.

 Step 6: Send Out Emails and Make $$$

 Finding potential clients is a numbers game.
 You have to send out a bunch of emails and only a few will bite.
 But that’s all you need.

-With only a few clients giving you recurring work you can easily make $1,000 your first month.
+With only a few clients giving you recurring work you can start making hundreds if not over $1,000+ (if you’re really hustling) per month.

-SEO writing has an unbelievably low barrier to entry.
+It’s not quite as easy now as it used to be, but it can still be a way to get your foot in the door and bring in some money.
 If you’re looking to cross the threshold into entrepreneurship but can’t figure out where to start this is your answer.

-You can make your first dollar online within two weeks of launching your business.
-It happened to me and it’s happened to countless other Location Rebels.
+You can make your first dollar online within just a few weeks of launching your business.
+It’s happened to countless other Location Rebels.

-Follow the steps listed above and start forging your own entrepreneurial path.
+Follow the steps listed above and start forging your own entrepreneurial path today.